srerickson/ocfl-go/ocflv1/testdata/object-fixtures/README.md

 # OCFL Test Fixtures

 All fixtures are drafts for a proposed 1.0 release of OCFL.
-Everything in this repository is organized by OCFL spec.Number as the top-level directory.
+Everything in this repository is organized by OCFL ocfl.Number as the top-level directory.

 ## OCFL v1.0